ammarme/HamletMovie/README.md

 **Keep your code clean according to MVVM**
 -----------------------------
 - Yes, liveData is easy and powerful, but you should know how to use it.
-- For live date which will emit data stream, it has to be in your data layer and don't inform those observables anything else like in which thread those will consume, cause it is another
+- For a live date that will emit a data stream, it has to be in your data layer and don't inform those observables anything else, like which thread they will consume, cause it is another
-- For live-data that emits UI binding events, it must be in your ViewModel Layer.
+- For live data that emits UI binding events, it must be in your ViewModel Layer.
 - Observers in UI Consume and react to live data values and bind them. responsibility, and according to `Single responsibility principle` in `SOLID (object-oriented design)` , so don't break this concept by